dkalaluhi/jekyll-now/_posts/2018-04-02-ansible-for-mere-mortals-prt-1.md

 <div class="panel panel-warning">
     <div class="panel-heading"> Warning </div>
-    <div class="panel-body">The repository, server-extras is being deprecated in a future relase of RHEL7.
+    <div class="panel-body">The Ansible binaries in server-extras is being deprecated in a future relase of RHEL7.
 Install Ansible from either EPEL or from the Ansible repository</div>

 </div>